joshfreeman00/MatchTheDoggo/README.md

 * The game to be simple and easy to play.
 * To include a timer.
 * To include a score and total moves.
+* The game does not start until the play button is clicked.

 ## Features

 ### Key features

+* Upon page load, the cards shuffle to a random position.
 * Be able to match the dogs.
 * A timer to show the time taken to complete the game.
 * Keep track of their game score and total moves.